DevOps-MBSE/AaC/docs/docs/user_guide/user_library.md

 nav_order: 3
 ---
 # Contributing Definitions to a User Library
 One of the primary contributions a User Library type plugin would provide to AaC are definitions to be exposed to the AaC space.
 Definitions are a key concept and functionality within AaC, so for maximized integration and utilization for a new plugin its definitions need to be exposed to AaC.
-To understand more about definitions and their role in AaC, see [AaC Modeling Language Reference](./aac_language/#definitions).
+To understand more about definitions and their role in AaC, see [Definitions](./aac_language/#definitions) section of the AaC Modeling Language Reference page.

 To do so a plugin will include its definitions as part of its registration with AaC.
 For registering a plugin, see [Plugins](../../old/Plugins) and [Plugin Developer Guide](../dev_guide/plugin_dev_guide)